 One of life’s great pleasures is to cook for others and to share a meal around the table.
-When family and friends gather around the table to share lunch, afternoon tea, a barbeque, or dinner is a natural, welcome and satisfying event.
-It is a joy and an occasion I eagerly look forward to.
+Family and friends gathering around the table to share lunch, afternoon tea, a barbeque, or dinner is a welcome and satisfying event that I eagerly look forward to.
 Entertaining as it was once called, has always been part of my life.
-The preparing and planning of a bountiful table from savoured recipes of the past or new ideas builds tradition and creates cherished memories.
+The preparing and planning of a bountiful table from favourite or new inspirational recipes builds tradition and creates cherished memories.

 “I feel a recipe is only a theme, which an intelligent cook can play each time with a variation.”Madame Benoit